Jammed-Jermy/Airport-Project/README.txt

-# Introduction
-This is a school project submitted by Krishna Vohra, student of Class 12th

 # Flight Booking System

 Welcome to the Flight Booking System!
 This is a Python project that allows users to book flights and manage flight reservations.
 It integrates with MySQL for data storage and retrieval.